uzumstanley/Real-Time-Traffic-Congestion-Prediction-and-Route-Optimization-for-London/CollStats(Collision Locations)/README.md

 - The distribution of collision severity is heavily skewed towards "Slight" collisions, with "Serious" and "Fatal" collisions being significantly less frequent.
 This is evident from the "Distribution of Collision Severity" graph.

 ### Geographical Insights
 - Certain boroughs have higher collision rates.
-For example, Lambeth has the highest number of collisions (6,305), followed by Tower Hamlets (5,817) and Southwark (5,614).
+For example, Westminster has the highest number of collisions (6,924), followed by Lambeth (6305), Tower Hamlets (5,817) and Southwark (5,614).
 The "Collisions by Borough" table provides a detailed breakdown of collision counts by borough.

 ### Severity Factors
 - Factors like road surface conditions, light conditions, and weather significantly impact collision severity.